ibuddieat/zk_libcod/README.md

 List of high-level changes provided by this repository:
 - Added cvars:
+  * `g_debugEvents` to log events such as player footsteps, temporary entities etc.
+  * `g_debugStaticModels` to print info about static models on map load
+  * `g_logPickup` to control logging of item pickup actions
+  * `g_notifyPickup` to define whether to use the stock pickup logic or custom notify events
+  * `g_spawnMapWeapons` to control precaching & spawning of weapons in map files
+  * `sv_disconnectMessages` to disable "Game session no longer available" messages
+  * `sv_botKickMessages` to disable bot disconnect messages being shown to other players
+  * `sv_kickMessages` to generally disable player kick messages being shown to other players
   * `sv_limitLocalRcon` to whitelist internal IPs at rcon rate limiting
+  * `sv_logHeartbeats` to disable logging of heartbeats that are sent to the master server
   * `sv_logRcon` to disable (successful) rcon command logging
-  * `sv_logHeartbeat` to disable logging of heartbeats that are sent to the master server
   * `sv_timeoutMessages` to disable player timeout messages being shown to other players
-  * `sv_botKickMessages` to disable bot disconnect messages being shown to other players
-  * `sv_kickMessages` to generally disable player kick messages being shown to other players
-  * `sv_disconnectMessages` to disable "Game session no longer available" messages
   * `sv_wwwDlDisconnectedMessages` to adapt/hide download messages being shown to other players
-  * `g_debugEvents` to log events such as player footsteps, temporary entities etc.
-  * `g_logPickup` to control logging of item pickup actions
-  * `g_notifyPickup` to define whether to use the stock pickup logic or custom notify events
-  * `g_debugStaticModels` to print info about static models on map load
-  * `g_spawnMapWeapons` to control precaching & spawning of weapons in map files
 - Added script code functions:
   * `<entity> getTagAngles(<tag name>)`
   * `<entity> getTagOrigin(<tag name>)`